How to Return Mail to Sender via Canada Post? (Step-by-Step Guide)

 The recipients can take a couple of steps to return a mailer via Canada Post after knowing that the letter is not meant for them.

-Step 2: Cross Out The Address
+Step 2: Cross Out The Delivery Address and Barcode

 Step 3: Write “Moved” or “Unknown” On The Mailer